Muhie/muhie-me/_posts/2024-08-29-installing-ros2-on-mac.md

 2. Code editor: Visual Studio Code
 3. The default ROS packages: (Rviz, Gazebo, ect.)

-These packages are the bear minium to create projects using ROS2 in my opinion
+These packages are the bear minimum to create projects using ROS2 in my opinion

 ## Creating My Environment